shitpoet/lichess-pp/README.md

 The engine used is lozza.js v2.5 (max ELO ~ 2000-2500).

+Extra features:

-Also the script changes GUI a bit to make it look more like new official Android client.
+* The script changes GUI a bit to make it look more like new official Android client.
 If you don't like it you can comment `appendChild` command, which adds all the styling.
+* Click on your rating to show current evalution of the position
+* Evaluation of the position of the puzzle end is automatically shown
+* Automatically move to the next puzzle if the puzzle ends with checkmate

 ## TamperMonkey notes: